 Finally, for this announcement, we have another returning band that made their LPRAD debut last year, the Wrexham/Chester five-piece, Bogans.

 The band’s obvious skill, excessive but welcome use of “Woah-ohs” and deserved a place in the current Skate Punk scene tick all the boxes.
 However, there is more.
 Vocalist Adam Wright is idiosyncratic within the genre for both his vocal tones and his animated stage antics.
-Last year the band were one of the best of a-best bunch, miss them at your peril.
+Last year the band were one of the best of a-best bunch, miss them and The Liverpool Punk-Rock All-Dayer 3 at your peril.

 Find EN’s look at their latest single – Here.